HwWobbe/HwWobbe.github.io/README.md

 # HwWobbe.github.io ( TasksH )

+This page is evolving to become a core Introduction.

-* Try adding a trivial TW5 file, ot perhaps just generated structure of static pages.
+* Try adding a trivial TW5 file, or perhaps just a generated structure of static pages.
 * the file (type) may be a requirement
 * Apperently there is a delay in seeing the effect of an update Commit.
 * Review AccessMethods and the documentation findings contained in TwH.